fcgtyg/mysql_fastapi_sample/README.md

-# Program with FastAPI and MySQL
+# Sample Program with FastAPI and MySQL

-This project is a program developed using FastAPI and MySQL.
+This project is a sample program developed using FastAPI and MySQL.
 It can be easily started with Docker Compose.

 ## Requirements